310 Ross Hall

 Summer 2002 Research Mathematician, ChevronTexaco, San Ramon, CA

-2. P. CHATZIPANTELIDIS, V. GINTING, A Finite Volume Element Method for A Nonlinear Parabolic Problem, to appear in Springer Proceedings in Mathematics and Statistics (2013)
+7. P. CHATZIPANTELIDIS, V. GINTING, A Finite Volume Element Method for A Nonlinear Parabolic Problem, Springer Proceedings in Mathematics and Statistics, 45 (2013), pp. 121-136

-4. C. BI, V. GINTING, A Posteriori Error Estimates of Discontinuous Galerkin Method for Nonmonotone Quasi-linear Elliptic Problems, to appear in Journal of Scientific Computing, (2012)
+9. C. BI, V. GINTING, A Posteriori Error Estimates of Discontinuous Galerkin Method for Nonmonotone Quasi-linear Elliptic Problems, Journal of Scientific Computing, 55 (2013) no. 3, pp. 659-687

 1. Years (2010-2013), Maximization of Permanent Trapping of CO2 and Co-contaminants in the Highest Porosity Formations of the Rock Spring Uplift (Southwest Wyoming): Experimentation and Multi-scale Modeling, Department of Energy, $1,500,000.